cj8scrambler/nojoebuck/README.md

 broadcast of a sporting event.
 This makes it possible to sync the audio from a radio broadcast to a streamed video of the same broadcast.

-## Background

-In the fall of 2016 the Cubs were making a strong run through the playoffs.
-Since it was post-seaons, the games were no longer handled by the local broadcasters who knew the team and provided insightful commentary.
-Instead the games were on national broadcast where the commentators had nothing useful to say.

-In the old days, you could simply turn off the TV sound and turn on the radio broadcast to solve this.
-However now with streaming video, the delay between radio and video is too great.
-This is where nojoebuck comes in.
-Put it inline with the radio audio source and you can tune the delay to get it to match the streaming video source.

 ## Hardware

 This can run on any Linux platform, but the Raspberry Pi Zero was the intended